Magill: Contributors

 Many staff and freelance writers from newspapers contribute to the magazine including the Sunday Independents political commentator John Drennan, The Irish Times contributor Jim Duffy (who ceased his column when he became an advisor to the leader of the opposition in 2007) and an Irish government special adviser writing under the pseudonym Sean Sexton.
 Other people who have contributed to the new Magill include Fine Gael deputy leader Richard Bruton, former Labour deputy leader Liz McManus, former British Conservative Party minister Jonathan Aitken, right-wing retired United States diplomat George Dempsey and BBC Foreign Affairs Editor John Simpson.
-Michael O'Sullivan, Michael O'Sullivan (biographer)biographer of Mary Robinson and Seán Lemass was Literary Editor when the magazine was edited by John Ryan and Emily O'Reilly.
+Michael O'Sullivan, biographer of Mary Robinson and Seán Lemass was Literary Editor when the magazine was edited by John Ryan and Emily O'Reilly.

 The last incarnation of Magill was designed by Cobalt Design to make use of commissioned artwork as an important tool of communication.
 Issues feature several of Ireland's most established editorial illustrators, with work by Jon Berkeley; David Rooney; Kevin McSherry; Fintan Taite and Joven Kerekes.

 Its December 2005 edition carried an interview with Taoiseach Bertie Ahern.